robert-dumitru/ganymede/README.md

-# IPYNB Converter Bot
+# Ganymede

-This repository contains the code for the IPYNB Converter Bot, a telegram bot that converts jupyter notebooks to PDF.
+This repository contains the code for Ganymede, a telegram bot that converts jupyter notebooks to PDF.
 The bot is currently available at this link: [https://t.me/ipynb_converter_bot](https://t.me/ipynb_converter_bot)

 Compared to other methods of converting jupyter notebooks online, this bot can render latex formulas in markdown cells